nishant5790/ai-scholar-suite/docs/tools.md

 - Title page with paper title, author, and date
 - Each section with formatted headings and body text
 - Bibliography at the end (if citations exist)
-- Consistent fonts, margins, and page numbers throughout
+- Consistent fonts, margins, and page numbers throughout ok